 I went into the classroom next to the library and was relieved when I found Max and the girls inside, working with a group of students.
 A young man from Peshawar asked what I was talking to his friend about outside.
 I explained the situation lightheartedly.
 He had overheard some of it and wanted to apologize for his friend’s behavior.
 He reiterated that his friend was struggling with his mental health and often got into altercations as a result.
 I don’t know how many people witnessed our exchange, but for the next few days, several others approached me to apologize on behalf of their friend.

 We left the camp and decided to walk to the beach to watch the sunset.
 It was close to 9 PM and the sun still hadn’t set in Calais.
 We walked along the edge of the camp until we were stopped by several CRS officers.
 Isabelle explained to them that we were going to the beach.
 After conferring with someone on the radio, they told us that wasn’t possible.
 The area was blocked.

-As I walked past the young Afghan men playing cricket on the concrete path, a great sense of guilt washed over me.
-We were born in the same country, yet through sheer luck I ended up in one of wealthiest countries in the world while they risked their lives for the same thing.
-At the end of the night, while these guys slept in the cold, I got to leave this place, go back to my 2-star hotel, and sleep on a mattress with clean sheets.
-Never did I understand the magnitude of that luxury more than when I walked by the row of tents in the Calais Jungle that night.
+As I walked past the young Afghan men playing cricket on the concrete path, I felt guilt.
+We were born in the same country.
+Yet through sheer luck I ended up in one of wealthiest countries in the world while they risked their lives for the same thing.
+At the end of the night, while these guys slept in the cold, I got to go back to my 2-star hotel and sleep on a mattress with clean sheets.
+Never did I understand the magnitude of that luxury more than when I walked past the row of tents in the Calais Jungle that night.